The house ledger

 — Mika

-Being Held Without Being Asked
+Being Held Without Being Asked - When you are too Tired to Explain Yourself

 There is a particular kind of relief that comes when no one asks you to explain yourself.